john-kheir/home/docs/interacting/commands/btrfs.md

 <a id="list"></a>
 ## btrfs.list

-List all Btrfs filesystems.
+Lists all Btrfs filesystems.
 It takes no arguments.
 Return array of all filesystems.

 <a id="info"></a>
 ## btrfs.info

-Get Btrfs info.
+Gets Btrfs info.
 It takes no arguments.

 <a id="subvol_create"></a>